Gestational diabetes mellitus (GDM) is defined as a carbohydrate intolerance of varying severity that occurs in about 6% of pregnancies in the U.S.

 Insulin is the key that tells our body to either store extra glucose in the liver as glycogen, use it immediately, or release glycogen for energy in the absence of enough glucose in the bloodstream.
 During pregnancy, placental hormones that peak around 28 weeks suppress insulin levels raising the mother!s blood glucose level.
 This occurs because the baby will be gaining the most weight and needs the most fuel to grow during the last 12 weeks of pregnancy.

-I have spent the last couple of weeks researching information and guidelines on gestational diabetes, in an effort to create a guideline to use in my practice.
+I have spent quite a bit of time researching information and guidelines on gestational diabetes, in an effort to create a guideline to use in my practice.
 There is much new information and research available and this has led me to a change in thinking and new recommendations for my clients.
 My plan is to use a simple screening algorithm to allow low-risk clients to avoid testing, while moderate and high risk clients are screened a second time and finally tested if necessary.

 While gestational diabetes can have serious consequences, it is usually very easily controlled by diet and exercise.
 The risk of complications decreases dramatically when GDM is controlled.
 And the lifestyle changes that are required to control GDM are positive ones that many of us would do well to follow (yours truly included!) and to continue even after the birth to help reduce the risk of Type II diabetes later.